maestre3d/dynamodb-tx-outbox-sample/README.md

 #### Dealing with duplication and disordered messages in complex processing

-Sometimes, the engineering team might add functionality which adheres perfectly with the nature of events (reacting to change).
+Sometimes, a business might require functionality which align perfectly with the nature of events (reacting to change).
 For example, the product team might require to notify the user when he/she executes a specific operation.

 In that scenario, using the techniques described before will not be sufficient to deal with the nature of event-driven systems (duplication and disorder of messages).
 Nevertheless, they are still solvable as they only require to do a specific action triggered by some event.
-Thus, duplication is the only topic that affects the system, as it might lead to billing increase (more computing resources used, more network throughput, etc.).

-In order to solve this problem, a table named `inbox` (or similar) COULD be used to track message processes already executed in the system (even if it is a cluster of nodes).
+In order to solve duplication of processes, a table named `inbox` (or similar) COULD be used to track message processes already executed in the system (even if it is a cluster of nodes).
 More in deep:

 1. Message arrives.
 2. A middleware is called before the actual message process.
    1. The middleware checks if the message was already processed using the message id as key and the table `inbox`.
-   2. If message was already processed, stop the process and acknowledge the arrival of the message.
+      1. If message was already processed, stop the process and acknowledge the arrival of the message.
-   3. If not, continue with the message processing normally.
+      2. If not, continue with the message processing normally.
 3. The message process gets executed.
 4. The middleware will be called again.
    1. If the processing was successful, commit the message process as success in the `inbox` table.